GuanJinNL/Robust_Optimization_Risk_Measures/README.md

 # Robust Optimization of Rank-Dependent Models with Uncertain Probabilities

 ## Introduction
 This repository contains the code of numerical examples that are discussed in the paper Robust Optimization of Rank-Dependent Models with Uncertain Probabilities.
-The examples that are illustrated are the single-item/multi-item newsvendor problems and a robust portfolio optimization problem (with concanve and non-concave distortion functions).
-The main codes of each numerical example can be found in their corresponding ipynb file.
+The examples that are analyzed are the single-item/multi-item newsvendor problem and a robust portfolio optimization problem (with concave and inverse S-shaped distortion functions).
+The main codes of each numerical example can be found in the corresponding ipynb file.

 ## Dependencies
 It is important that the following packages are installed: